Synch-Live/Synch.Live1.0/python/camera/server/README.md

 ### Running an experiment and getting a database
 Once you launch `server.py` app, you can input `Experimet id` and `Experiment location` and press `Start tracking`.
-A `database.db` is created automatically once you start tracking (if it doesn't already exist) in `python` directory.
+A `database.db` is created automatically once you launch the app (if it doesn't already exist) in `python` directory.
+Also, it automatically deletes all the data that is older than 7 days from today.
 All the findings are being written to the database once the experiment is running.
 When `Stop Tracking` is pressed, the database can be downloaded.
 On the main app page, you can input `Experiment id` and press `Get trajectories`.
 A database will be downloaded in `csv` format for the particular experiment id.